Clicky

 University of Northern Colorado

 The University of Northern Colorado is dog and cat-friendly.
-But like most school pet policies, the school requires pets to be spayed or neutered, there is a 40-pound limit for dogs, and any dog of a protective breed (or mixed with a protective breed) is restricted.
+However, like most school pet policies, the school requires pets to be spayed or neutered, there is a 40-pound limit for dogs, and any dog of a protective breed (or mixed with a protective breed) is restricted.

 The Lawrenson residential Hall has designated floors for pet owners, particularly the second, third, and fourth floors.
 However, the number of pets allowed to reside on campus may be limited because of this.
 As for emotional support and service dogs, exemptions may be negotiated in terms of housing.